Capillary/api-documentation/source/includes/_userAuth.md

 --------- | -----------
-mobile | Provide the registered mobile number of the user email | Provide the registered email id of the user password | Provice the new password in md5 hash form
+mobile | Provide the registered mobile number of the user email | Provide the registered email id of the user password | Provide the new password in md5 hash form